TianhengQin/WebServ/README.md

 #### Directives related to HTTP requests

-- `listen` - The port that the server will listen on
+- `listen` - Sets the root directory for requests.
 - `server_name` - The server name of the server
 - `allow_methods` - Specify the allowed methods